US Expat Taxes in Canada

 Frequently Asked Questions: US Taxes in Canada

-Do I need to file US taxes if I live in Canada?
+Do I need to file taxes in both the US and Canada?

-How is my RRSP treated for US tax purposes?
+How is my RRSP treated on my US tax return?

 Related Country Guides